janeke91/Azure-Sentinel-Honeypot/README.md

 | London, UK | 44 |
 | Sydney, Australia | 14 |

-Most bots tried usernames like "Administrator", "admin",
+Most bots tried usernames like "Administrator", "admin", "Test" and the name of the VM itself.

 ## Detection Rules